Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: EVALUATION

-We evaluate \sysname against five baseline strategies.
 The \textit{Random} strategy always decides to enter deep-sleep mode after the \gls{iot} device was awake for one time step.
 It chooses a deep-sleep duration uniformly at random between $30$ and $300$ seconds, independent of the system’s state.

 The \textit{AlwaysTransmit} strategy remains continuously active, sensing and transmitting at every time step.
 This guarantees the highest \valname and results in the highest energy consumption.

 Conversely, the \textit{NeverTransmit} strategy stays in deep-sleep mode for the entire time and completely omits communication.
 This strategy minimizes energy consumption but suffers from minimal \valname.
-The \textit{Threshold} strategy transmits only when a predefined \gls{aoi} threshold $\theta$ is exceeded.
-We choose $\theta$ such that this strategy optimizes the \gls{aoi}-case as derived in \cite{Cao2023}: